This page is from APP, the official source of professional practice for policing.

 Under the review schedule, information held for policing purposes is divided into three MoPI groups.
 The Police National Legal Database (PNLD) has been updated to show a MoPI review group for each offence.
 All forces should have access to the comprehensive and regularly updated PNLD list, allowing them to search by offence, offence code and MoPI review group.

-When an offender or alleged offender – for example, no further action, arrested, acquitted or charged – is recorded as MoPI group 3 on a force system, they present as lower risk due to the type of offence(s) they are linked to.
+When an nominal – for example, no further action, arrested, acquitted or charged – is recorded as MoPI group 3 on a force system, they present as lower risk due to the type of offence(s) they are linked to.
 A force can decide whether to delete these without manual review (after a six-year clear period) or review them.
 It is not necessary to review national systems such as the PNC and the Police National Database (PND), although a force may wish to do so if there is evidence of cross-border activity.

 If a force does choose to delete group 3 records without manual review, they should put in place mechanisms to identify, at the point of initial review, any records that should be excluded from that process.
 This should be for offences that, although group 3, may be seen as a precursor to more serious offending.
 The chief officer must also be confident that data quality is sufficient for automated decision making.

-However, due to the potential risk of group 1 and 2 offenders to commit serious sexual or violent offences, consideration must be given to the national record and the review must include a PNC and PND check.
+However, due to the potential risk of group 1 and 2 nominals to commit serious sexual or violent offences, consideration must be given to the national record and the review must include a PNC and PND check.

 Scheduled reviews also apply to potentially dangerous people who have not yet been convicted or even accused of serious offending but whose behaviour nonetheless causes concern, for example, individuals identified by intelligence reports.